March 19, 2018

 ‘To do it against Roger makes it extra special, it was so hard after I didn’t close out with the match point in the second set, but I kept fighting and played a great match in the end.’

 So he did.
 And Juan Martin may also have got under Federer’s skin more than a little, as he complained to the umpire about noisy supporters cheering for the favourite, at what the underdog deemed to be the wrong time, just as he was about to serve.

 Federer considered the fuss unnecessary, all part of the American drama, and he too let these feelings be known at times.

-Perhaps that is why his embrace for his conqueror at the net, when all was said and done, seemed to lack the customary warmth.
-Or maybe Roger was just unaccustomed to the bitter taste of defeat, and took a moment to adjust to what had happened.
+Perhaps that is why his embrace for his conqueror at the net, seemed to lack the customary warmth.
+Or maybe Roger was just unaccustomed to the bitter taste of defeat.

 ‘Well done, you were the better player today, enjoy the moment,’ Federer said soon afterwards.
 There was sporting congratulation at play here, but was there also just a hint of “I’ll get you next time”?